 Grade value: 8% of total grade Time Estimate - 1-2 hours

-Another resource that might help you with this task is the document about Person First language published by the Georgia Council on Developmental Disabilities which you read in Unit 1.
-Please reference this resource as you complete this task to ensure you are using appropriate language.
+Another resource that might help you with this task (and with other tasks for our course) is the pdf document about Person First language published by the Georgia Council on Developmental Disabilities which you read in a previous unit.
+Please review this resource as you complete this task to make sure you are using appropriate language.

 In Unit 2, you connected concepts of AT for mobility and accessibility with one or more of the three UDL principles.
 Open that same Google Doc and begin a 3rd entry at the TOP of the document.
 (You'll probably want to read over what you wrote for the last two units - the writing doesn't have to flow from one unit to the next but rereading it helps you from being repetitive.)